 Cataract surgery today is better than ever.
 Eye surgeons can improve visual results to give the clearest vision with less dependence on glasses.
-Dr. Adam Friend is a leading expert in performing cataract surgery that can also get rid of the need for reading glasses (presbyopia) and astigmatism.
+Dr. Adam Friend and Dr. Kunal Merchant are leading experts in performing cataract surgery that can also get rid of the need for reading glasses (presbyopia) and astigmatism.

 Cataract Surgery: Intraocular Lens Types

 There are many intraocular lens (IOL) types available in the market.
 You and your surgeon can decide which is the best IOL for you based on your eye health, lifestyle and vision preferences.